Editor's note: This post was completely revamped and updated in September 2018 for accuracy and comprehensiveness.

 There are also incidents that don't result in injuries and illnesses that don't have to be recorded on your recordkeeping logs, and it's important to be aware of those as well.
-Cases involving food and beverages, common colds or flus, blood donations, exercise programs and injuries treated through first-aid do not need to be recorded.
-To assist employers, OSHA has posted a clear definition of first-aid treatments that you can find here.
+Cases involving food and beverages, common colds or flus, blood donations, exercise programs, and injuries treated through first-aid do not need to be recorded.
+To assist employers, OSHA has posted a clear definition of first-aid treatments.

 What data do you need to electronically submit to OSHA in 2019?